-Writer, lawyer and publisher Richard Ali Richard Ali was the Yasmin El-Rufai foundation artist of the month for February 2018.
+Writer, lawyer, and publisher Richard Ali was the Yasmin El-Rufai foundation artist of the month for February 2018.

-One of the unique offering of the foundation is the “Artist of the Month” series where a writer or artist whose work is relevant is hosted on all their media platforms to promote their artistic work, their interview’s, quotations and the impact their contributions have had on the society.
-Previous “Artists of the Month” were award winning poet and literary essayist Denja Abdullahi, as well as Maryam Awaisu the author of Burning Bright and a survivor of sickle cell anemia.
+One of the unique offerings of the foundation is the “” series where a writer or artist whose work is relevant is hosted on all their media platforms to promote their artistic work, their interview’s, quotations and the impact their contributions have had on the society.
+Previous “Artists of the Month” were award-winning poet and literary essayist Denja Abdullahi, as well as Maryam Awaisu the author of Burning Bright and a survivor of sickle cell anemia.

 In 2011, he co-founded Parresia Publishers with Azafi Omoluabi-Ogosi, to create a new publishing platform for African voices, and has served as the company’s chief operating officer since then.
 He is a founding member of the Nairobi-based Jalada Writers Cooperative, a board member of Uganda’s Babishai Niwe Poetry Foundation.
 He has also served as judge for the BN Poetry Award Competition and Rwanda’s Huza Press short stories anthology.

 His own contribution to our literary canon is the 2012 novel City of Memories which follows four characters negotiating the effect of various traumas.
 Towering above them is the story of Ummi al-Qassim, a princess of Bolewa, and the feud that attended her love-first for a nobleman, then for a poet-a feud that bequeaths her with madness and death.
 All four are bracketed by the modern city of Jos in Central Nigeria, where political supremacy and perverse parental love become motives for an ethno-religious eruption calculated to destroy the Nigeria State.
 You can get a copy of that.